GiovanniCardamone/fastify-autoroutes/README.md

 ## How it works

-Fastify-autoroutes will map the directory tree of filesystem to url.
+Fastify-autoroutes will map the directory tree of filesystem to urls.

-for example the file `<autoroutes-directory>/user/:userid/index.js` will handle the request to `<your-host>/user/{user id}`.
+for example the file `<autoroutes-directory>/user/:userid/index.js` or `<autoroutes-directory>/user/:userid.js`

+will handle the request to
+`<your-host>/user/{user id}`.

+---

 you can use method `fastifyInstance.printRoutes()` to see all routes after fastify-autoroutes inject it.